iamwilhelm/prolly/README.markdown

 ### Adding samples

 Now we add the samples of data that we've observed for the random variable.
-Presumably, we have a large enough dataset that we can reasonably estimate each RV using the Central limit theorem.
+Presumably, we have a large enough dataset that we can reasonably estimate each specified RV.

 ```
 require 'prolly'
+include Prolly

 Ps.add({ color: :blue, size: :small })
 Ps.add({ color: :blue, size: :big })